 There is separate accommodation for up to four crew in the stern.
 Complimentary bedding (duvets and pillow) is provided and towels are available.
 Seating is set around the large solid oak dining table with comfortable seat cushions of the same upholstery as the berths.
 There are scatter cushions available to add to your comfort and some warm throws for extra warmth.

 As with many of Classic Sailing vessels the bunk areas are in a communal space.
 For those not used to sailing boats its feels a bit strange on the first night to be sharing your bedroom with people you have only just met.
-It is actually a perfectly natural thing to do to sleep in safety with the rest of your ‘tribe’ under one roof.
-In Pilgrim’s case the roof is think timbers and the main saloon is 17ft wide.
+It is actually a perfectly natural thing to do to sleep in safety with the rest of your ‘tribe’.
 After the first night strangeness your wooden ship with huge timbers feels cosy, your fellow humans protective and the gentle rocking will often give you better nights sleep than at home…..If you are not convinced come and try it on a one or two night trip.

 Main saloon: 8 berths

 Forward Cabin: 4 berths. (note: on trips sold individually by the berth, Pilgrim only carries 10 guests)

 4 diesel hobs